A voice-driven daily document

 SpeakWith for Mac

 Live and batch recorders, audio and video import, and a choice of transcription engines: Apple on-device, Whisper, or Parakeet.
 Every recording lands in your daily document, with playback you can click straight into.
+The direct build can also type finished phrases into the app you are already using.

 • Live and batch recording